 Each colour represents a different direction and thus quality.

-Start with the Yellow (East), then White or Black (North), then Red (West), then Blue (South).
+Start with the Yellow (East), then White (North), then Red (West), then Blue (South).
 Optionally another 13 in Green for the Earth.
 You will finish one colour/direction/prayer blessing (all 13 prayers of one colour) before moving onto the next colour/direction prayer blessing.
 You can take a break whenever you need to.

-For to make your Prayers
+How to make your Prayers

 As you take some tobacco or herbs you hold it to the sky/to the earth/to your heart and speak your prayer into it.
 Take as much space and time as is needed for each prayer/blessing.